muratk5n/thirdwave/en/2021/08/cuban-missile-crisis.md

 protecting Cuba and bridging the missile gap with the United States...

-[JFK]: “[I]t’s just as if we suddenly began to put a major number of MRBMs in Turkey.
+(JFK) “[I]t’s just as if we suddenly began to put a major number of MRBMs in Turkey.
 Now that’d be goddam dangerous, I would think.”
 Undersecretary of State Alexis Johnson interjected a sobering remark:
 “We did it.”
 Kennedy was unimpressed: “Yeah, but it was five years